High-dimensional maximum-entropy phase space tomography using normalizing flows: Conclusion and extensions

 \section{Conclusion and extensions}

-MENT-Flow is a promising approach to high-dimensional maximum-entropy phase space tomography.
-Numerical experiments demonstrate consistency with known 2D maximum-entropy solutions and the ability to fit complex 6D phase space distributions to large measurement sets.
-Our numerical experiments also emphasize the importance of regularization and uncertainty quantification in high-dimensional phase space tomography.
-We demonstrated that large numbers of 1D projections are insufficient to reconstruct certain complex 6D distributions with high precision.
-Future work should apply the method to more realistic distributions and phase space transformations.
-Additionally, future work should study the importance of entropy regularization when the measurements are 2D projections (which we expect to contain exponentially more information per measurement) or come from alternative diagnostics \cite{Hwang_2023}.
-At the same time, alternative maximum-entropy algorithms should be investigated to address a wider range of problems.
+In conclusion, MENT-Flow is a promising approach to high-dimensional phase space tomography.
+Numerical experiments demonstrate consistency with known 2D maximum-entropy solutions and the ability to fit complex 6D distributions to large measurement sets.
+In the 6D tests, although there are no available benchmarks, we found that entropic regularization pulls the solution closer to the prior.
+Thus, MENT-Flow is an effective way to incorporate prior information in high-dimensional reconstructions.
+Our numerical experiments also emphasize the potential importance of uncertainty quantification in high-dimensional tomography, as we found that some distributions can only be reconstructed from large numbers of 1D measurements.
+Future work should apply MENT-Flow to more realistic distributions, accelerator models, and diagnostics, especially 2D projections.
+Future work should also aim to extend MENT to higher dimensions to serve as a benchmark.

-MENT-Flow's primary shortcomings are its slow sampling speed, its large number of parameters, and its restriction to differentiable particle dynamics.
-Sampling is approximately 50\% slower than a conventional neural network, and the total runtime is increased by the need to solve multiple subproblems to approach the maximum-entropy distribution from below.
-This motivates the search for even more efficient flows and sample-based entropy estimates.
-Note, however, that the total training time is already reasonable, ranging from 3 to 15 minutes on a single GPU in our experiments (depending on the number of projections, phase space dimension, batch size, and penalty parameter updates).
+MENT-Flow has several limitations.
+First, particle sampling is over 50\% slower than a conventional neural network, and the total runtime is inflated by the need to solve multiple subproblems to approach the maximum-entropy distribution from below.
+This motivates the search for more efficient flows and sample-based entropy estimates.
+Note that our training times ranged from 5 to 20 minutes on a single GPU, depending on the number of projections, phase space dimension, batch size, and penalty parameter updates.
+Second, MENT-Flow maximizes the entropy using a penalty method that does not generate exact solutions and requires a hand-tuned penalty parameter schedule to avoid ill-conditioning.
+It is unclear whether this process can be automated or whether alternative strategies can better prevent ill-conditioning.
+Third, MENT-Flow does not attach uncertainty to its output.